 If you are unsure about your eligibility to file a complaint in these situations, you may wish to contact your provincial or territorial office responsible for consumer affairs for assistance.
-You can find contact information for each office on the Canadian Consumer Handbook.

 In some cases you may not be eligible to file a formal complaint.